DarrelASandbox/devops-docker-kubernetes/README.md

 10. <b>To update: </b>Push the new image to Docker Hub
 11. Create new revision of Task Definition or directly under Actions click Update Service > Force new Deployment

+- <b>Reference: </b>dep-multi-containers
+- Docker compose is good for local machine.
+For deployment, host providers may need different requirements.

 &nbsp;

 ---